 Who To Contact If You Have Problems With Your Contact Lenses

-1. Your Optometrist
+1. An Optometrist

-- Professional Advice: They can offer advice on the proper care and maintenance of your lenses.
-This might include recommendations on cleaning solutions, wear schedules or the suitability of specific brands or types of lenses for your eyes.
+• Professional Advice: They can offer advice on the proper care and maintenance of your lenses.
+This might include recommendations on cleaning solutions, wear schedules, or the suitability of specific brands or types of lenses for your eyes.

 2. Contact Lens Supplier